crccheck/django-object-actions/README.rst

     # set up your virtualenv
     mkvirtualenv django-object-actions
     pip install -r requirements.txt
-    export DJANGO_SETTINGS_MODULE=example_project.settings
+    # hack your path so that we can reference packages starting from the root
     add2virtualenv .
     make test  # run test suite
-    tox  # run full test suite, requires more setup make resetdb  # reset the example db python example_project/manage.py runserver  # run debug server

-The fixtures will create a user, admin:admin, you can use to log in immediately.
+    make quickstart  # runs 'make resetdb' and some extra steps

 Various helpers are available as make commands.
+View ``Makefile`` to see what other utilities you can do.

 Similar Packages